The Entire History of You: Plot

-Lawyer Liam Foxwell attends a performance appraisal.
-Agonising over it, he repeatedly watches the "re-do" on his "grain", an implant which records footage from his eyes and ears.
+Litigation lawyer Liam Foxwell attends a performance appraisal.
+Agonising over it, he repeatedly watches the "re-do" on his "grain", an implant which records footage from a person's eyes and ears.
 Arriving at a dinner party for his wife Ffion and her friends, he finds Ffion laughing with Jonas.
 Throughout dinner, Liam scrutinises Ffion's reactions to Jonas, whose engagement recently ended.
+Jonas jokes about a time when his fiancée was waiting for him in bed while he was downstairs masturbating to a re-do of him having sex with a different woman.
+The other guests react negatively at this joke.
 Another guest, Hallam (Phoebe Fox), talks about how she lacks a grain after being "gouged"—an attacker cut into the skin behind her right ear to steal her memories.
 Improper removal of the grain can blind the victim.

 Liam invites Jonas to his and Ffion's house, but then exaggeratedly remembers how late it is and Jonas leaves.
 Ffion invites the babysitter Gina (Mona Goodwin), who was looking after their daughter Jody, to sleep upstairs.
 Liam asks Ffion about Jonas, and she identifies him as a brief paramour from Marrakesh.
 She says they dated for a month, but Liam shows a memory of her saying that she dated "Mr. Marrakesh" for a week.
 The discussion becomes heated, Ffion referencing Liam's former obsession over another man Dan, and Liam calling Ffion a bitch.
 They reconcile and have sex while watching memories of their past sexual encounters.
 Afterwards, Liam goes downstairs and drinks copiously while watching re-dos of the dinner party.